 Zulli was largely underestimated by PSAC foes in 2011, but will face tremendous pressure this year as teams will look to scheme more against the talented righty.
 Defenses will be looking to contain the run, and make Zulli a pocket passer, a position in which he has struggled a little in the past.

 The summer camp has brought positives along the defensive side of the ball.
-With its defensive line returning, a talented line-backing core and a speedy secondary, SU’s defense has looked better and better throughout camp.“We have had great leadership so far… Our defense is continuing to get better everyday, they are flying around the ball, a lot of intensity, and there has been a lot of emotional football these last 10 practices,” Maciejewski said.
+With its defensive line returning, a talented line-backing core and a speedy secondary, SU’s defense has looked better and better throughout camp.

 The line-backing core surrounded by Cody Fleming and up-and-coming James Brennan has all the talent needed to sure up the run defense.